The beginner’s guide to domain investing

 - Domain extension

 Some domain appraisal tools also help you appraise the domains that you don’t own and request to purchase them by making an offer through a broker service.
+Alternatively, you can do a WHOIS lookup and send the offer to the owner of the domain yourself.

 5. Find your place to sell the domain names